EXPAND Program for People With Disabilities

 Financial Aid and Scholarships

-In addition, we ask that everyone pay something if it is at all possible.
+We ask that everyone pay something if at all possible.
 We find that participants have better follow through on coming to programs and using their passes if they have contributed something toward it.
-If you have any questions, please contact Lori Goldman, 303-413-7256 or [email protected]

 We want to give a huge thank you to those who help support our mission through financial assistance!
 We could not offer so many wonderful programs and services without your support!